 Lake Palmdale.
 In 1895, the South Antelope Valley Irrigation Company constructed an earthen dam forming Harold Reservoir, known today as Lake Palmdale.
-To connect the water from Little Rock Creek to Harold Reservoir, they constructed another earthen ditch, including a flume and wooden trestle, parallel to the ditch being used by the Palmdale Irrigation Company.
+To connect the water from Little Rock Creek to Harold Reservoir, the South Antelope Valley Irrigation Company constructed another earthen ditch, including a flume and wooden trestle, parallel to the ditch being used by the Palmdale Irrigation Company.

 Littlerock Dam.
-Located on U.S. Forest Service land in the southern Antelope Valley, construction of Littlerock Dam was completed in 1924.
+Located on U.S. Forest Service land in the southern Antelope Valley, construction of Littlerock Dam (Figure 5-12) was completed in 1924.
 At that time, it was the highest reinforced concrete multiple arch-dam in the U.S. with a capacity of 4,200-acre feet of water.
 Much controversy surrounded the design of Littlerock Dam, and in 1932 it was determined by the State of California that it was an unsafe structure in its then-present condition, and renovations were ordered.
-By 1938, renovations had still not been completed and a 2-day storm caused major damage to the dam and spillway as well as the flume.
-By 1940, renovations were completed, and reconstruction of Littlerock Dam was considered once again complete.
-However, it was reconstructed again in 1966 after the State Division of Safety of Dams studies indicated that the dam would not withstand a major earthquake.
+By 1938, renovations had still not been completed and a 2--day storm caused major damage to the dam and spillway as well as the flume.
+By 1940, renovations were completed, and reconstructed again in 1966 after the State Division of Safety of Dams studies indicated that the dam would not withstand a major earthquake.